tektohub/dapp-DeFI/README.md

 - **1** : Go to client/ folder (from project root: cd client) and run `npm install` (install dependencies)

+- **2** : Wallet : Go to your default Browser and connect a wallet (example: Metamask).

-- **2** : Then `npm start` to run your local instance - you will see : running server ...
+- **3** : `npm start` to run your local instance - you will see : running server ...

-- **3** : your default browser will start with a new window or tab.
+- **4** : Browser: your default browser will start with a new window or tab.

-- !!!
-If you encounter any errors related to webpack versions, you can do the following:
+  :warning: =>> If you encounter any errors related to webpack versions, you can do the following:
-    >> rename file env-client-sample as .env
+    - ->> rename file env-client-sample as ".env".
-    >> stop server with <Ctrl ^C> and run 'npm start' again
+    - ->> stop server with <Ctrl ^C> and run 'npm start' again.

 <p>&nbsp;</p>